 The gig and creator economy is growing at an astonishing rate, providing an avenue for the EU to revive the economy after the downturn caused by the pandemic.
 Furthermore, with the DAC7 directive, tax fraud will be prevented, as well as evasion and avoidance.

 To adapt, platforms will need a powerful and flexible VAT compliance technology to handle the additional administrative demands.
 On the flip side, you don’t to stress yourself or reinvent the wheel when a solution exists.

-By 1st January 2023, the new rule will become activated.
+By 1st January 2024, the reporting will need to be sent.
 So the earlier you start getting ready, the easier it will be to adapt and operate.
 You can begin by taking our test to see if your business will be affected by DAC7.
 If you want more information or resources regarding DAC7, please do check out our blog.